EffectOrientedProgramming/book/manuscript/05_HelloFailure.md

 There are distinct levels of problems in any given program.
 They require different types of handling by the programmer.

-For instance, you have a program that displays a weather report to the user, retrieved over the network.
+Imagine a program that displays the local temperature the user based on GPS position and a network call.

 ```text
 Local Temperature: 40 degrees